mpalash/aliakbarmehta/content/who-watches-whom-ruminations-on-power-gaze-and-field-through-pilvi-takala’s-close-watch.md

 unlisted: "false"
 hero: /static/img/16_finnish_pavilion_ph_ugo_carmeni_2022.webp
-shortdesc: This review of Pilvi Takala's Close Watch, exhibited at the Finnish pavilion of the Venice niennale, seeks to question whether issues pertaining to embodiment and social intervention – and by extension, research conducted and artistic practice developed through it – can ever be free of the power relations implicit in the political, identity-driven understanding of
+shortdesc: This review of Pilvi Takala's Close Watch, exhibited at the Finnish pavilion of the Venice Biennale, seeks to question whether issues pertaining to embodiment and social intervention – and by extension, research conducted and artistic practice developed through it – can ever be free of the power relations implicit in the political, identity-driven understanding of